dfandrich/testclutch/metadata.md

 ## Tests

-- Each test name for a project must refer to a single test, e.g. there may not be two completely different tests named "1".
+- Each test name for a checkrepo must refer to a single test, e.g. there may not be two completely different tests named "1".
 This does not mean that the same test may not be run under different conditions that test different things, in which case there should be a way to differentiate the two conditions in the metadata.

 ## Mandatory